An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 \subsubsection{A general theorem connecting population and coherence constraints}

 So far we have considered the coherence constraints independently of the population dynamics, but it is clear that, if a quantum channel implements a given dynamics on the population, the corresponding coherent evolutions are limited by the overall complete positivity of the map.
-Given some initial state $\rho_S$, for any given $x',y'$ we are interested in
+Given some initial state $\rho_S$, for any given $x,y$ we are interested in

-for a stochastic matrix $P$ ($P_{x'|x} \geq 0$ and $\sum_{x'} P_{x'|x}=1$ for all $x$).
-We note in passing that the above can be written as a semidefinite program, using the channel-state duality and by seeing the symmetry constraint $\E \circ \mathcal{U}_t = \mathcal{U}_t \circ \mathcal{E} $ as a projection of the space of quantum maps on the covariant subset (a `super $G$-twirling', see Eq.~(2.17) of Ref.~\cite{bartlett2007reference}).
-In physical terms, we can think of this problem as follows: if we know the classical action $P$ of $\E$, representing the energy flows that it induces, how much coherence can be preserved?
+for a stochastic matrix $P$ which will be later identified with the Gibbs-stochastic matrix that Thermal Operations induce on the population vector.
+We note in passing that the above can be written as a semidefinite program, using the channel-state duality and seeing the symmetry constraint $\E \circ \mathcal{U}_t = \mathcal{U}_t \circ \mathcal{E} $ as a projection of the space of quantum maps on the covariant subset (a `super $G$-twirling', see Eq.~(2.17) of Ref.~\cite{bartlett2007reference}).
+In physical terms, we can think of this problem as follows: if we know the classical action $P$ of $\E$, representing the energy flows induced by $\mathcal{E}$, how much coherence can be preserved?
 We will express the off-diagonal matrix elements of $\rho_S$ in terms of their magnitudes and phase factors as $\rho_{xy}=|\rho_{xy}|\vartheta_{xy}$.
 The symbol $\sum^{(\omega)}_{x,y}$ will indicate a sum over all indices $x$,$y$ such that $\omega_x - \omega_y = \omega$.
-Denoting $\sigma_S = \mathcal{E}(\rho_S)$, one has \begin{thm}[\cite{lostaglio2015quantum}, tightness conditions in~\cite{lostaglio2017markovian})] Let $\E$ be a covariant map such that \mbox{$\sigma_S=\E(\rho_S)$}, and whose classical action is given by the stochastic matrix $P$.
+Denoting $\sigma_S = \mathcal{E}(\rho_S)$, one has \begin{thm}[\cite{lostaglio2015quantum}, tightness conditions in~\cite{lostaglio2017markovian})] Let $\E$ be a time-translation symmetric map such that \mbox{$\sigma_S=\E(\rho_S)$}, and satisfying Eq.~\eqref{eq:classicalaction}.
 Then $|\sigma_{x'y'}|$ is bounded as